What are Dental Implants?

 “Sinus augmentation” or “sinus lift” is performed to raise the sinus floor and graft more bone into the sinus.
 Will make more bone available to support a teeth implant.

-Once adequate, strong bone is present, the site is ready for the implant.
-At the implant placement appointment, the titanium post is placed into the bone with a special drill and tools.
+Once adequate, healthy bone is present, the site is ready for the implant.
+At the implant placement appointment, we place a titanium post into the bone with a special drill and tools.
 A “healing cap” is placed over the implant, the gum is stitched up, and the healing phase begins.

 What Can I Expect After Dental Implant Surgery?